jixiaod/pac/README.md

 # pac

 pac is a simple deployment tool with ssh and rsync, no scm tools required.
-It can work with any kind of projects which need to deploy to 1 or more \*nix servers.
+It could work with any kind of projects which need to deploy to 1 or more \*nix servers.

 ## Before start

-You may need to create a ssh account (e.g. "www") on a local server (aka "deployment server"), then on the remote server(s), allow the ssh account to login via public ssh key instead of password, see [Setting up SSH public/private keys](http://www.ece.uci.edu/~chou/ssh-key.html) for more.
+You may need to create a ssh account (e.g. "www") on a local server (aka "deployment server"), then on the remote server(s), allow the ssh account to login via public ssh key instead of password, see [Setting up SSH public/private keys](https://help.ubuntu.com/community/SSH/OpenSSH/Keys) for more.

 ## Quick start